-Around 1,000 fish washed into a neighbouring farmer’s field are being rescued and safely returned to the canal.
+Around 1,000 fish washed into a neighbouring farmer’s field have been rescued and safely returned to the canal.

 The rescue

-Using specialist fisheries equipment, the rescue team will temporarily stun the fish by passing a low‑voltage direct electric current through the water.
+Using specialist fisheries equipment, the rescue team temporarily stunned the fish by passing a low‑voltage direct electric current through the water.
 This is a safe and widely‑used fisheries management technique that temporarily immobilises the fish and allows them to be collected without harm.
-They will then be carefully lifted into aerated buckets and transported back to the canal.
+They were then carefully lifted into aerated buckets and transported back to the canal.